okichi27/microcontroller32/README.md

-# **stm32 (in English)**
+# **STM32 (in English)**
 > **This repository is for projects with stm32 !!** :shipit:

 Here will be collected the projects that I managed to execute on stm32 (stm32f103c8t6 / stm32f401ceu6 ).
-First there will be a description in English, then in Ukrainian. **The repository has several branches with the following projects**:
+First there will be a description in English, then in Ukrainian.
+**The repository has several branches with the following projects:**
 ---
 1. **blink_built_in_led** - a project that uses the simplest built-in LED blinking function on stm32;
 2. **led_blink_only_btn_press** - a project about dependence on the LED blinking button;